loader image

 3. Right after this step, create a For-each loop.
 Go into the For-each settings and, under the “Source” field, type “/” and get the MxToolbox step execution.
 Introspect the API call answer and select the table “Information” for the For-each loop to iterate on.

-1. Inside this For-each, create an AbuseIPDB API call by querying /check.
-Under IP address, type “/” and select For each inside the Iterations section.
-Select Iteration data and finally pick the field “IP address.”
-In the second input field, “Max age in days,” type the number of days you want to perform the analysis up to 90 days.
+1. Inside this For-each, create an AbuseIPDB API call by querying /checking.
+Under IP address, type "/" and select For each inside the Iterations section.
+Select Iteration data and finally pick the field "IP address."
+In the second input field, "Max age in days," type the number of days you want to perform the analysis up to 90 days.

 check domain mx records - abuseIPDB

 1. After this step, create an IPinfo API call /getInformationByIp.
-To configure this step, invoke the “IP address” field under the field Ip from the For each iteration data.
+To configure this step, invoke the "IP address" field under the "Ip" field from the For each iteration data.

 3. Once done, apply a JSON path function.
-In the “Query” field, c/c “$.lastReportedAt,” then in “Result delimiter,” type “\n.”
-This will inspect the invoked data and return only the “null” expression.
-Back to the Compare tab, select “Is not equal to” in the drop-down, then type “null.”
-Do the same process in the “No” branch but select “Is equal to.”
+In the "Query" field, c/c "$.lastReportedAt," then in "Result delimiter," type "n."
+This will inspect the invoked data and return only the "null" expression.
+Back to the Compare tab, select "Is not equal to" in the drop-down, then type "null."
+Do the same process in the "No" branch but select "Is equal to."
 Your condition is set.

 4. Following this condition, go into the Transform data in the Yes branch.
 Then, you will create and name your variable “message,” call the first variable “message” created at the beginning of this Flow.
 Then, populate this variable with the following information and invoke the different sets of data needed right next to them: